 Jesus is buried and is raised. - John 19:31-42, Matthew 27:59-28:8

 The Empty Tomb - John 20:1-18

 Jesus appears to many. - Luke 24:13-53, John 20:19-21:25, Acts 1:4-11, 1 Corinthians 15:6-8

 2. Learn an Easter Poem Together.

-Joanna Fuchs’ poem about God’s love is short and simple enough for most children to learn.
+Charlene Dickerson’s poem about the rainbow of God’s love is short and simple enough for most children to learn and recite.

 3. Make Resurrection Story Cookies.

 Celebrate Easter with this kid-friendly recipe that not only fills up tummies with tasty treats, but also teaches about the hope we have as Christians in our risen Savior, Jesus Christ.